Mutoxicated/HYPER/devlog.md

 ## Day 254

 Implemented the Feed System.
 No it does not have to do with food consumption.
-It's a notification system that pretty much tells you about certain things
+It's a notification system that pretty much tells you about certain things.

+## Day 255

+Made an actual item sorter!
+And it works pretty darn well ngl.
+Started making the death screen, will finish it tomorrow.